jbonato1/ASTRA/notebook/README.md

-## Astro3S step by step notebooks
+## RASTA step by step notebooks
 This software is composed by 2 pipelines named training and inference.

 <div style="text-align:center"><img src="../github_images/test_train.svg" width="700" alt="Pipelines"/>

-Astro3S hyperparameters are optimized on the training set pre-processed.
+RASTA hyperparameters are optimized on the training set pre-processed.
 Set_parameters, Training_Pipeline_PP and Training_PIpeline_Training_DNN are the notebooks where Training procedure is described.

-- Set_parameters: in this notebook it is described how to set all the hyperparameters of Astro3S using the training set
+- Set_parameters: in this notebook it is described how to set all the hyperparameters of RASTA using the training set
-- Training_Pipeline_PP: in this notebook it is described how to perform the preprocessing of training pipeline in Astro3S
+- Training_Pipeline_PP: in this notebook it is described how to perform the preprocessing of training pipeline in RASTA
 - Training_Pipeline_Training_DNN: in this notebook it is described how to train the DNN